topliceanu/mortimer/README.md

  - See `./vagrant_boostrap.sh` for instructions on how to setup all dependencies on a fresh ubuntu machine.
 5. Run the tests to make sure you have a correct setup: `$ mocha`
 6. Submit a pull request with your code
+ - make sure code is linted (tests too).
+Use coffeelint for that too.
  - make sure you add tests to your idea
  - make sure existing tests still pass
  - make sure test coverage does not decrease